SOS - DISCLAIMER AND CHILD AND ADULT SAFEGUARDING GUIDELINES

 SAFEGUARDING AND RISK MANAGEMENT POLICY

 If in the course of our contact with any parent or professional we become concerned about abuse or vulnerability of a child or adult our staff will make the appropriate referrals to local safeguarding teams.
-However most of our contact with parents is indirect and therefore any concerns will usually be discussed with member projects who will themselves have the responsibility for any referrals as appropriate.
+However most of our contact with parents is indirect and therefore any concerns will usually be discussed with members who will themselves have the responsibility for any referrals as appropriate.

-The I Matter Project also recognises a particular type of commonly arising safeguarding need which we refer to as an Parent-Child or Adult-Child Relationship Concern.
+I Matter Training also recognises a particular type of commonly arising safeguarding need which we refer to as an Parent-Child or Adult-Child Relationship Concern.
 We use this term when the relationship between an adult and a child is in a persistently poor or stressed state thus presenting a potential source of emotional and/or physical harm for children and for adults.
 We use the well validated SDQ as a screening tool in association with an in-house assessment tool the I Matter Q as part of our initial registration process to help us discern levels or degrees of adult-child relationship concern or overwhelm.
-When this questionnaire evidences scores of less than 40/60 on the I Can Control and Calm Myself Checklist, we highlight that this is a relationship under strain where there is a need for professionals and parents to attend to developmental skill gaps and provide a social curriculum.
+When this questionnaire evidences scores of less than 40/60 on the I Matter Process Checklist, we highlight that this is a relationship under strain where there is a need for professionals and parents to attend to developmental skill gaps and provide a social curriculum.
 Low scores on the parent readiness for change scale of 9 or less typically highlight a parent who is stressed and in need of additional support.

 In addition we also recognise a more complex form of safeguarding need which arises when organisations and systems are engaging in poorly considered practices which can present harm to children.
 Unsafe organisational and systemic practices can arise when professionals are poorly trained about adult child relationships and about child development.
-They can arise when policies are misinterpreted leading to over-emphasis of the child in neglect of the key role for the child's well-being of the adult's confidence.
+They can arise when policies are misinterpreted leading to over-emphasis of the child in neglect of the key role for the child's wellbeing of the adult's confidence.
 If we become aware of organisations who are practising in what we believe to be unsafe ways for children we will seek dialogue but if this dialogue cannot be satisfactorily progressed, we may choose not to work with them.

 We are clear that in adult-child relationships, adults have more responsibility for the quality of the relationship than children.
 We are clear that adults must be held accountable for learning the skills of greater effectiveness with their child.
 However when living or working with complex or challenging children we also recognise that in a climate where it is difficult for parents to access training and support, there is a very real heightened risk of stress and confusion in adults as well as in children.
 In addition, a common risk factor for behaviour in children and adults that is associated with high risk escalated situations occurs when a parent no longer feels they can exert effective influence and the child is no longer responding positively to the adult as a helpful figure.